A Solution for Contract Management: Microsoft 365

-Looking for an upgrade in your contract management system?
+Looking for an upgrade in your contract management software?
 You may be most of the way there.
-Office 365, the cloud-based collection of Microsoft’s productivity tools such as Excel and Word, is becoming standard at many companies.
-The combination of Office 365 and Azure – the Microsoft cloud where O365 lives – has capabilities that will make enterprise contract management easier and more secure once the tools are harnessed to business processes.
+Microsoft 365 (formerly known as Office 365), the cloud-based collection of Microsoft’s productivity tools such as Excel and Word, is becoming standard at many companies.
+The combination of Microsoft 365 and Azure – the Microsoft cloud where 365 lives – has capabilities that will make enterprise contract management easier and more secure once the tools are harnessed to business processes.

-First, the short back-story: Office 365 gives organizations the same package of productivity tools that they have used for years, plus secure storage in the cloud, but without the IT overhead of maintaining on-premise servers and desktop installations.
-Azure, Microsoft’s global cloud, is also home to SharePoint Online and countless other apps built to make life easier for business users.
-As of this writing, Office 365 has over 135 million users.
+First, the short back-story: Microsoft 365 gives organizations the same productivity tools they have used for years, plus secure storage in the cloud, but without the IT overhead of maintaining on-premise servers and desktop installations.
+Azure, Microsoft’s global cloud, is also home to SharePoint and countless other apps built to make life easier for business users.
+As of this writing, Microsoft 365 has over 340 million users.

-So how can Office 365 serve as a platform for contract management?
+So how can Microsoft 365 serve as a platform for contract management software?

-Office 365 provides the basic tools that contract managers and lawyers need to create, edit, and manage contracts, namely Word, Excel and Outlook.
+Microsoft 365 provides the basic tools that contract managers and lawyers need to create, edit, and manage contracts, namely Word, Excel, and Outlook.
 But it is Azure, Microsoft’s cloud platform, that provides the greatest benefits for contract management.

-Azure is a cloud computing platform service created by Microsoft applications and services global network of Microsoft data centers.
-Office 365 is a small part of what Azure offers.
-Other capabilities of Azure include
+Azure is a cloud computing platform service created by Microsoft applications and services the global network of Microsoft data centers.
+Microsoft 365 is a small part of what Azure offers.
+Other capabilities of Azure include:

 - Azure Cognitive Services – the underlying engine for content extraction, increasingly a part of onboarding contracts and identifying terms, obligations, and metadata.